-Modern electronic devices such as laptops develop a field of radiation or, an Extremely Low Frequency (ELF) field that is strongest when closest to the source and reduces in intensity when moving away from the source.
+Modern electronic devices, such as laptops, tablets and cell phones, develop a Extremely Low Frequency (ELF) radiation field that is strongest when closest to the source and reduces in intensity when moving away from the source.

-Impact of Electromagnetic Radiation Vibrations
+Impact of EMF Vibrations

 In fact, this phenomenon works the same way as a microwave by vibrating molecules together and generating enough heat to cook food.